RCHOL: Randomized Cholesky Factorization for Solving SDD Linear Systems: Randomized Cholesky factorization for Laplacian matrix

-(For two symmetric matrices $A$ and $B$, $A \preceq B$ means that $B-A$ is positive semi-definite.) \end{theorem}
+(For two symmetric matrices $A$ and $B$, the notation $A \preceq B$ means that $B-A$ is a positive semi-definite matrix.) \end{theorem}

-Overall, the algorithm in~\cite{kyng2016approximate} behaves more like a \emph{fast direct solver}: the factorization is much more expensive than \rchol{} (the extra $\log^2 N$ factor in the running time can be huge in practice), while the resulting approximate Cholesky factorization is spectrally equivalent to the original Laplacian matrix.
+Overall, the algorithm in~\cite{kyng2016approximate} requires a more expensive factorization than \rchol{} (the extra $\log^2 N$ factor in the running time can be significant in practice), but it produces an approximation of better quality.